textileio/go-textile/docs/swagger.md

 ##### Description:

 Paginates thread files.
 If thread id not provided, paginate all files.
-Specify "default" to use the default thread (if set).

 ##### Parameters